za3k/scan-organizer/README.md

 ![A movie ticket stub](/screenshots/sample_image.jpg)

-The final product is that for each file like `ticket.jpg`, we end up with `ticket.txt`.
+The final product is that for each file like `ticket.jpg`, one ends up with `ticket.txt`.
 This has metadata about the file (tags, category, notes) and a transcription of any text in the image, to make it searchable.

 ```
 ---